Facial muscles: List of muscles

-The platysma is supplied by the facial nerve.
+The platysma muscle is supplied by the facial nerve.
 Although it is mostly in the neck and can be grouped with the neck muscles by location, it can be considered a muscle of facial expression due to its common nerve supply.

 The stylohyoid muscle, stapedius and posterior belly of the digastric muscle are also supplied by the facial nerve, but are not considered muscles of facial expression.